 He says of the Earlham geology program: "I learned all of the basics and learned them well because the professors spend a lot of time with the students to help them learn.”

-In the video below, Edgett introduces the image and talks more about the MAHLI and the images his team hopes to capture.
+In a video at ScienceDaily, Edgett introduces the image and talks more about the MAHLI and the images his team hopes to capture.